THE UMBRELLA ACADEMY: WHAT SIGNIFICANT CHANGES HAVE BEEN MADE TO THE SOURCE MATERIAL?March 31, 2021

 The Handler (played by Kate Walsh) serves as the primary antagonist for the first two seasons of the Umbrella Academy.

-Lila (played by Ritu Arya) is another member of the Commission, Diego’s love interest in season 2 and is revealed to be one of the 43 children born on the same day as the other members of the Umbrella Academy.
+Lila (played by Ritu Arya) is another member of the Commission and Diego’s love interest in season 2.
+She is revealed to be one of the 43 children; born on the same day as the other members of the Umbrella Academy.

-Sissy (played by Marin Ireland) and her family are introduced in season 2 and give Vanya the semblance of normalcy that her father indoctrinated into her but Sissy and Vanya discover a romantic connection.
+Sissy (played by Marin Ireland) and her family are introduced in season 2.
+They give Vanya the semblance of normalcy that her father indoctrinated into her.
+However, Sissy and Vanya discover a romantic connection.

 Raymond Chestnut (played by Yusuf Gatewood) is another original character introduced in season 2.
-His marriage to Allison and his involvement with the civil rights movement also further Allison’s development.
+His marriage to Allison and his involvement with the civil rights movement also furthers Allison’s development.